 Jim grew up around the Garland area and graduated from Garland High School, where he was a member of the basketball team and remained active in Garland alumni activities.

-Jim was united in marriage to Ardath Woebbecke on March 2, 1957 and would have celebrated their 64th wedding anniversary next month.
+Jim was united in marriage to Ardath Woebbecke on March 2, 1957 and would have celebrated their 64th wedding anniversary earlier this year.

 He was one of the youngest truck drivers ever hired by Forburger Stone Company in Lincoln, where his love of diesel trucks and travel began.
 Jim and Ardath farmed southeast of Seward for almost 20 years before Jim returned to his love of trucking.
 He owned and operated his own semi and then moved into shop management for Seward Motor Freight until his retirement in 2000.